x

 4. Setting up the study

-Setting up the study, once you choose the right usability testing tool, is a matter of inputting all your tasks into the tool.
+Setting up the study, once you choose the right usability testing tool, is a matter of inputting all your tasks into the tool and creating a testing session.

 As you have defined the target audience for the test, don’t forget to create a screener question.
 A screener will filter out the respondents that are not relevant to your study and only let in the ones that will provide valuable information.